 Appointments: Appointments are usually necessary and can be scheduled by phone (610-660-1090) or in person (A504 Merion Gardens).
 A first appointment typically can be scheduled within 2-3 days of an initial request.
-On weekdays, while school is in session, urgent concerns are usually accommodated through utilization of our walk-in hours .
-During office hours and between walk-in times, a CAPS counselor will be available in cases of emergencies.
+On weekdays, while school is in session, urgent concerns are usually accommodated through utilization of our drop-in hours .
+During office hours and between drop-in times, a CAPS counselor will be available in cases of emergencies.

 Eligibility: Full-time undergraduate and graduate students are eligible to receive on-going individual counseling.
 While there is not a specific limit on the number of counseling sessions a student can receive, a short-term model is typically employed with the average number of sessions equaling 6-7.
 Students needing consistent, long-term, counseling and/or specialized care are helped to find resources off campus to best meet their needs.

 Part-time students are eligible for up to 3 individual counseling sessions per academic year (not including the initial session) for short-term problem resolution and/or referral.